Lady-aouto/to-do-list/README.md

 ### If the user wants to uncross a task, he can do this by selecting the task and pressing the ‘Uncross Task’ button: here task 6 is crossed, which is obvious because the select-background is different from uncrossed tasks.
 ![image](https://github.com/Lady-aouto/to-do-list/assets/95139153/f38775ec-84a7-463a-9d06-c6d3311eaa22)

-### After pressing ‘Uncross Task’ task 6 will be uncrossed:
+#### After pressing ‘Uncross Task’ task 6 will be uncrossed:
 ![image](https://github.com/Lady-aouto/to-do-list/assets/95139153/9464d6a5-2d53-4f6e-9d61-72ce3961d45c)

 ### The user can also delete all the crossed tasks by pressing the ‘Delete Crossed’ button: here tasks 4 and 7 are crossed
 ![image](https://github.com/Lady-aouto/to-do-list/assets/95139153/3f882cf1-beb9-42a3-8bf2-eb929290b428)

-### After pressing the ‘Delete-Crossed’ button tasks 4 and 7 will be deleted:
+#### After pressing the ‘Delete-Crossed’ button tasks 4 and 7 will be deleted:
 ![image](https://github.com/Lady-aouto/to-do-list/assets/95139153/4549e633-72f7-4c7a-8653-0a79ab8788d1)

 ### The user can also delete a task even if it is not crossed by selecting the task and pressing the ‘Delete Task’ button: here task 3 is selected:
 ![image](https://github.com/Lady-aouto/to-do-list/assets/95139153/7282c160-a66c-48e7-b224-c42292e0f2a3)

-### Task 3 will be deleted after pressing the ‘Delete Task’ button:
+#### Task 3 will be deleted after pressing the ‘Delete Task’ button:
 ![image](https://github.com/Lady-aouto/to-do-list/assets/95139153/a650cb82-5c51-41e0-a850-609d3267c0f2)

-## In the file menu we have three choices:
+## In the file menu there is three choices:
 ### The first choice is ‘Save List’, which allows the user to save his tasks in a .dat file.
 ![image](https://github.com/Lady-aouto/to-do-list/assets/95139153/fa4aca56-0566-448a-bbb5-e1bd4d495745)